Chtholly-Boss/notes/2tool_notes/typst.md

 // Unnamed Function : like anonymous function it => [#it #it]
 ```

+## issues
+- inside a function,# sometimes not needed,but sometimes needed
 ## Useful Packages
 [Useful Package to display different kinds of information](https://typst.app/universe/package/gentle-clues)